1.1 In these Terms and Conditions of Business:

-“Ad Hoc Work” means services requested by the Customer and performed or agreed to be performed by Riverbank for the Customer on an ad hoc basis in accordance with an Order Form(s) and/or Proposal Document(s);
+“Ad Hoc Work” means services requested by the Customer and performed or agreed to be performed by Riverbank for the Customer on an additional ad hoc basis in accordance with an Order Form(s) and/or Proposal Document(s) and including additional support and technical services regarding the threat of malware and any unauthorised access to the Equipment and Supported Services;

 “Agreement” means any agreement between the Customer and Riverbank for the provision of services and/or computer hardware and/or software as set out in an Order Form together with one or more Proposal Document(s) from time to time and these Terms and Conditions of Business, and as evidenced by agreement in writing and signed by both of the Parties or authorised by electronic means as may be proposed by Riverbank and agreed by the Customer.
 For these purposes where a Customer is being supplied with any Infrastructure Services the Agreement between Riverbank and the Customer in respect of those Infrastructure Services shall be a separate agreement from any agreement for Specified Services or Ad Hoc Work, and where a Customer is being supplied with Ad Hoc Work the Agreement between Riverbank and the Customer in respect of that Ad Hoc Work shall be a separate agreement from any Agreement for Specified Services or Infrastructure Services;